creativecommons/wp-plugin-creativecommons/README.md

 ### Using a localized Docker Setup

 A local `docker-compose.yml` file is included in the `./dev/` directory.
 It includes an Apache webserver, the latest WordPress installation files, and a mySQL db server utilizing MariaDB.
+We have also included a copy of wp-cli for ease of developement and testing.

 It is modelled after the official example, given here by WordPress: https://hub.docker.com/_/wordpress/